Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.33/index.md

 ## Improvements

 ### New Soft Tissue W-L Preset
-A new recommended window level (W-L) preset for soft tissue images has been added.
+A new window level (W-L) preset for soft tissue images has been added.
 Like other organ-specific presets, it is available in the Image Render menu when images are viewed in HD mode, providing optimized visualization for soft tissue structures.

 <img width=400 src="softissue.png">